Chart Color Schemes

 Tennant Creek has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects that may impact this region: Venture Housing - Social and Affordable Homes, Tennant Creek Aviation and Accommodation Hub, Territory Energy Link, and Urban Public Housing - Peko Road.
-These are the key projects with potential relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects likely affecting this region: Venture Housing - Social and Affordable Homes, Tennant Creek Aviation and Accommodation Hub, Territory Energy Link, Urban Public Housing - Peko Road.
+The following details projects most relevant.

 Professional plan users can use the search below to filter and access additional projects.